 This method is simple to model for groups of insurance contracts, since the cash flows are computed for the fulfilment cash flows and the reconciliations of the insurance contract liability.
 But the pattern of investment income is not consistent with the pattern of insurance finance expense.
-Each year, the allocated profit from the insurance contracts is moved from the insurance contract liability to profit or loss, but the investment income on that profit is included in all future years in the net financial result.
+Each year, the allocated profit from the insurance contract liability to profit or loss, but the investment income on that profit is included in all future years in the net financial result.